We have been actively

 heard anyone describe themselves as a bad driver, but let's face it,

 there are lots of bad drivers around!
-Well there are likewise lots of
+There are likewise lots of

 just so-so looking Singer Featherweights around.
 There were